DiscoverCCRI/weather-station-mqtt/README.md

-Authors: Yiwei Zhang, NAU IoT (Duane Booher, Jacob Hagan)
+Authors: Yiwei Zhang, NAU IoT (Duane Booher, Jacob Hagan, Akiel Aries)

 # Introduction
 This repository contains sample code to read and collect Seeed SenseCAP ONE S900 Compact Weather Station data within a Docker container.
 The purpose of this code is to support the Discover project at Northern Arizona University.